SpardaMarco/Tactigon/README.md

 ```
 *main.pl*

 The **process_turn/2** predicate is responsible for processing the turn of the current player.
-If the current player is human, this predicate will ask for a move, validate it and make the move if it is valid.
-If the chosen move is not valid, the **invalid_move/0** predicate prints a warning message in the terminal and the user is asked to choose another move (this is repeated until the user input is a valid move).
+If the current player is human, this predicate will ask for a move, validate the input and call the predicate **move/3**, if the input is valid.
+If the chosen move is not valid, the **invalid_move/0** predicate prints a warning message in the terminal and the user is asked to choose another move (this is repeated until the chosen move is valid).
 If the current player is a bot, this predicate will choose a valid move (depending on the difficulty level) and make the move:
 ```prolog
 % process_turn(+GameState, -NewGameState)
 % Processes the turn of the current player